dproctor/wedding-website/stanley.md

 <h3><a name="triangle-c-cabins" id="triangle-c-cabins"  href="https://triangleccabins.com/">Triangle C Cabins</a></h3>

 These standalone cabins are cozy, a little rustic and very popular.
 Enjoy the firepit in the evenings and volleyball, bocce and other games on-site.
 Expect this site to be packed with other wedding guests.
 As part of Redfish Resort, free shuttles to stunning Redfish Lake are a perk of staying here.
+To book, call Missy at 208-774-2266.
+We have a block on all cabins until March 3rd.
 <a href="https://goo.gl/maps/YVABhYiVvP3xZc6U8">Google maps</a>

 <h3><a name="danners-log-cabins" id="danners-log-cabins"   href="http://www.dannerslogcabins.com/">Danner’s Log Cabins</a></h3>